Death of South Africa Prisoners Raises Concerns About Department of Correctional Services

 The apparent failure to prosecute implicated officials has been a long-standing concern of CSPRI and other civil society organisations.
 We have raised this issue frequently with the Portfolio Committee on Correctional Services for several years, without result.
 In view of the above we are deeply concerned about the following:

-• The prevailing general culture of impunity towards officials in the DCS regarding the deaths of and assaults on prisoners.
+- The prevailing general culture of impunity towards officials in the DCS regarding the deaths of and assaults on prisoners.
 Disciplinary action against officials is rare, frequently delayed and if sanctions are imposed, they are disproportionately light.

-• Reports of DCS interference in investigations and contamination of witnesses and evidence, including the destruction of evidence.
+- Reports of DCS interference in investigations and contamination of witnesses and evidence, including the destruction of evidence.

-• The inadequacy of SAPS investigations into prison deaths.
+- The inadequacy of SAPS investigations into prison deaths.

-• The limited powers that the JICS has to investigate allegations and the limitation of
+- The limited powers that the JICS has to investigate allegations and the limitation of

-• JICS’s public silence in the face of prison deaths and serious assaults, including after the most recent deaths of prisoners at Groenpunt.
+their powers to only making recommendations to the Minister of Correctional Services. - JICS’s public silence in the face of prison deaths and serious assaults, including after the most recent deaths of prisoners at Groenpunt.

-indicating what steps DCS is taking to address theinfluence of gangs and how to improve general safety in prisons.
+The tendency to blame deaths and assaults on gang activity, yet there is little evidenceindicating what steps DCS is taking to address theinfluence of gangs and how to improve general safety in prisons.

 In view of the above, we recommend: